IBM/maximo-labs/docs/facilitator_instructions.md

 5. Click `Expense` and make the Expense Type `Emergency Purchase` and the Expense Subtype `PC Supplies`.
 Give the Description box a meaningful description to why you’re purchasing the Nordic Thingy:52.
 Save the expense.

 6. Submit the Report.

+## Lab 2 Monitor Assets

+Lab 2 requires that you have completed Lab 1 Connect Devices.